 We also have a large number of illustrated local circular walks available from the hotel reception, ranging from under an hour, to a full day walk.

-Walks on the Long Mynd and over to the Stiperstones are must for the more hardy of walkers.
+Walks on the Long Mynd and over to the Stiperstones are a must for the more hardy of walkers.
 For anyone looking for a more leisurely stroll take an amble up Carding Mill Valley in nearby Church Stretton.
 Owned by the National Trust you will be rewarded with glorious and panoramic views.

 Every year in June Bishops Castle hosts its annual walking festival.
 This is a “Guided 3 Day Walking Festival in the Shropshire and the Mid-Wales Hills.”
 It is run by experienced volunteers and is one of the leading small Walking Festivals in the country.